 Jean Després chooses massive shapes rather than the classical goldsmith ornaments and avoids the use of precious gemstones in his jewel collection.
 His jewel production is defined by necklaces, bracelets, earrings and rings where metals are combined with ivory, lacquer, ebony, onyx and sharkskin.

-Born in Florence in 1915, Marcello Fantoni starts his artistic career in 1927 when he subscribes to the Art Institute of Porta Romana.
-He begins to follow the ceramic class of Carlo Guerrini, the artistic director of Cantagalli’s famous manufacture.
+Born in Florence in 1915, Marcello Fantoni started his artistic career in 1927 when he subscribed to the Art Institute of Porta Romana.
+He followed the ceramic class of Carlo Guerrini, the artistic director of Cantagalli’s famous manufacture.

-After his graduation in 1934, he starts to work as the artistic director of a studio in Perugia, before settling in Florence and creating his own ceramic workshop.
-His production of edition and unique pieces meets a great success from 1937 with the Arts and Crafts exhibition that made him well-known throughout all the country and beyond.
+After his graduation in 1934, he started to work as the artistic director of a studio in Perugia, before settling in Florence and creating his own ceramic workshop.
+His production of edition and unique pieces meets a great success from 1937 with the Arts and Crafts exhibition that made him well-known throughout all the country and beyond

-After the war years, spent in the Resistance, he comes back to his artistic activity with fever, developing his workshop’s production and increasing his collaborations.
-His success grows in the 1960’s and 1970’s: his unique sculptures adopt both a very contemporary aesthetic and historical references, such as the Etruscan ceramics, to which he gives a new approach of the material, colors and enamel.
+After World War II spent in the Resistance, he comes back to his artistic activity with fever, developing his workshop’s production and increasing his collaborations.
+His success grows in the 1960’s and 1970’s: his unique sculptures adopt both a very contemporary aesthetic and historical references, such as the Etruscan ceramics, to which he gives a new approach of the material, colors and enamel

 In 1970, Fantoni founds the International School of Ceramic Art in Florence.
 It is there that he will pursue his work, production, and will teach, until his death in 2011.

-Today, his pieces are part of the most important museum collections, such as The Metropolitan Museum in New York, the Victoria and Albert Museum in London, and the Tokyo’s Museum of Modern Art.
+Today, his pieces are part of the most important museum collections, such as The Metropolitan Museum (New York), the Victoria and Albert Museum (London), and the Tokyo’s Museum of Modern Art.

 Master glassmakers Foddis and Baisi are among the most promising craftsmen in Italy.
 After a long training followed in several Italian glass workshops, the two artists settled in Milan, where they founded Effete Vetro.
 Using materials such as Supermirror Steel and opalin glass from the 1950s, Foddis and BAisi create original pieces designed to adorn the most beautiful interiors.